5 Ways Brands Should Handle Negative Feedback on Social Media

 4. Respond publicly before and after moving to a private conversation

 The days of purely 1:1 communication are behind us.
-On social, a brand may be replying to a comment directed solely at them, yet this exchange is still taking place in the public eye.
+On social media, a brand may be replying to a comment directed solely at them, yet this exchange is still taking place in the public eye.
 Responding publicly is essential to showcasing your brand as transparent, attentive, and helpful.

-When responding to a complaint on social always reply publicly.
+When responding to a complaint on social media always reply publicly.
 If you must move the customer to a private conversation to provide a solution with greater detail or ask for sensitive information, like an account number or identifying details, try to do so on the same platform.
-Later, make sure to follow up publicly that the issue was resolved—to close the loop in the public eye.
+Later, make sure to follow up publicly that the issue was resolved — to close the loop in the public eye.